EvaMart/oeb-visualizations/README.md

     }
     ```

-> :warning: If the new component is a complex component, it should be divided into smaller components.
+> If the new component is a complex component, it should be divided into smaller components.
 In this case, the `index.js` file should export the smaller components and the main component.

-> :warning: The documentation should be updated to include the new component.
+> The documentation should be updated to include the new component.

 ### How to document a new component.